adore/daylight/doc/develop.md

 #### Client Reloader

 When developing your API when you `reload!` within your console, the aliased constants will still reference the older class definitions.
+Currently, this only works with IRB.
 To re-alias the constants during a `reload!` add the following to an initializer:

   ````ruby
     require 'daylight/client_reloader'